ChrisLTD/ChrisLTD.com/_posts/2014-05-09-keep-up-web-development.md

 ---
 Scott Williams [laments the ever changing field of web development](http://blog.swilliams.me/words/2014/05/06/oh-cool-you-want-to-be-a-web-developer/):

-> Oh Cool You Want to Be a Web Developer?
+> Oh cool you want to be a web developer?
 Just go and learn any or all of these:
 > * HTML 5
 > * CSS 3
 > * JavaScript